Patrick948-stack/Patrick948-stack/README.md

 Built the full frontend chat interface for Whitman AI, a campus-focused chatbot.
 Created a responsive UI with message bubbles, typing indicators, and DOM-based rendering.
-Also helped collect and organize training data for the underlying machine learning model.
+Also helped collect and organise training data for the underlying machine learning model.

 🎼 Walla Walla Symphony Web App (In Progress) – Tickets & Merch Platform